Alton, Hampshire: Culture

 Jane Austen Regency Week is a celebration of the time the author Jane Austen spent in Alton and Chawton and is held in June each year.

 The Allen Gallery serves as Alton's art gallery.
 It houses a large, permanent ceramics collection as well as temporary exhibitions.

 Holybourne Theatre is on the site of a former Nissen hut that was converted into a theatre by German prisoners-of-war during World War II.
 Plays have been performed there since 1950, but the official opening was not until 1971.

 Alton Morris was formed in 1979, and have been Morris dancing both in the United Kingdom and abroad.
 They often perform at Alton street events.

 Local choirs include Alton Amateur Operatic and Dramatic Society, established in 1921, who perform two musical shows and one play each year in a wide variety of musical and dramatic styles.
 Alton Community Choir sings unaccompanied Hampshire folk songs as well as some African, gospel, blues and calypso music.

-A new Alton Arts Festival is due to take place over 10 days in July 2024.
+A new Alton Arts Festival took place over 10 days in July 2024 and continues to date.